civilianE2/E2V1_ExplorerPro/README.md

 The E2V1 Explorer Pro was born from a desire to bridge the gap between physical exercise and the digital frontier.

 The original inspiration for this project came from the **Earth2.io E2V1 metaverse**.
 I wanted to find a way to make traversing that vast, digital world more immersive and engaging.
-By using your own muscle power to move your avatar, the immersion level rises significantly—turning a standard cardio workout into an adventurous journey through the metaverse.
+By using your own muscle power to move your avatar, the immersion level rises significantly turning a standard cardio workout into an adventurous journey through the metaverse.

 ## 🚀 Features
 * **Adaptive Speed Mapping:** Converts pedal cadence into smooth Y-axis movement.